carbonsteel/fer/py/fer/grammer/README.md

 # fer.grammer reference

-`fer.grammer` is a standalone library inspired by Haskell's parsec library of combinatory parsers.
+`fer.grammer` is a library inspired by Haskell's parsec library of combinatory parsers.
 It provides an LL(*) parser as well as a compiler capable of generating parsers from a grammar definition syntax.
 It has been written for the sole purpose of automatically providing rich contextual error messages.

 ## grammar definitions